MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 8 - Issue Triage
+Given a number of milliseconds since the last post on an issue, and the last message posted on the issue, determine what you should do with the issue according to these rules:

+If the last message is less than 7 days ago, return "leave it" If the last message is 7 or more days ago and its content contains "bump" (case-insensitive), return "close it" Otherwise, return "bump it"

 ### 7 - Nearest Multiple
 Given two integers, round the first to the nearest multiple of the second.